Medically reviewed by Drugs.com. Last updated on Sep 27, 2022.

 When to see a doctor

-- You're so uncomfortable that you're losing sleep or being distracted from your daily routines
+- You're so uncomfortable that you're losing sleep or are distracted from your daily routines.

-- Neurologic and psychiatric conditions, such as Parkinson's disease and depression
+- Nervous system conditions, such as Parkinson's disease

 - Recovery from stressful medical conditions, such as a heart attack

-Creams, shampoos or ointments that control inflammation.
-Prescription-strength hydrocortisone, fluocinolone (Capex, Synalar), clobetasol (Clobex, Cormax) and desonide (Desowen, Desonate) are corticosteroids you apply to the scalp or other affected area.
-They are effective and easy to use, but should be used sparingly.
-If used for many weeks or months without a break, they can cause side effects, such as thinning skin or skin showing streaks or lines.
+Creams, lotions, shampoos or ointments that control inflammation.
+Your health care provider might prescribe a prescription-strength corticosteroid you apply to the scalp or other affected area.
+These include hydrocortisone, fluocinolone (Capex, Synalar), clobetasol (Clobex, Temovate) and desonide (Desowen, Desonate).
+They are effective and easy to use.
+And use them only until symptoms clear up.
+If used for many weeks or months without a break, they can cause side effects.
+These include loss of skin color, thinning skin, and skin showing streaks or lines.

-Creams or lotions containing the calcineurin inhibitors tacrolimus (Protopic) and pimecrolimus (Elidel) may be effective and have fewer side effects than corticosteroids do.
+Creams or ointments with a calcineurin inhibitor such as tacrolimus (Protopic) or pimecrolimus (Elidel) may be effective.
+Another benefit is that they have fewer side effects than corticosteroids do.
 But they are not first-choice treatments because the Food and Drug Administration has concerns about a possible association with cancer.
 In addition, tacrolimus and pimecrolimus cost more than mild corticosteroid medications.

 - Antifungal medication you take as a pill.
-If your condition isn't improving with other treatments, your doctor may recommend an antifungal medication in pill form.
-These aren't a first choice for treatment because of possible side effects and drug interactions.
+If your condition isn't improving with other treatments or is severe, your health care provider may prescribe an antifungal medication in pill form.

 Lifestyle and home remedies

 You may be able to control seborrheic dermatitis with lifestyle changes and home remedies.
-Many of these are available in over-the-counter (nonprescription) forms.
+Many of these are sold in nonprescription forms.
 You may need to try different products or a combination of products before your condition improves.

-The best approach for you depends on your skin type, the severity of your condition, and whether your symptoms affect your scalp or other areas of your body.
-But even if your condition clears up, it is likely to come back at some point.
+The best approach for you depends on your skin type, hair-grooming practices and your symptoms.
+But even if your condition clears up, it's likely to come back at some point.
 Watch for the symptoms and resume treating the condition when it recurs.
+Or use nonprescription antidandruff products in your self-care routine to prevent flare-ups.

 Wash your scalp regularly

-If regular shampoo doesn't help with dandruff, try over-the-counter dandruff shampoos.
+If regular shampoo doesn't help with dandruff, try nonprescription dandruff shampoos.
 They are classified according to the active ingredient they contain:

-If one type of shampoo works for a time and then seems to lose its effectiveness, try alternating between two or more types.
+Sometimes a shampoo that has helped loses its effectiveness over time.
+If that's the case, try alternating between two or more types.
 Be sure to leave your shampoo on for the full recommended time — this allows its ingredients to work.
-These shampoos may be rubbed gently on the face, ears and chest and rinsed off completely.
+Then rinse.
+These shampoos may be rubbed gently on the face, ears and chest and rinsed off well.

 Other home remedies

-The following over-the-counter treatments and self-care tips may help you control seborrheic dermatitis:
+The following nonprescription treatments and self-care tips may help you control seborrheic dermatitis:

 - Soften and remove scales from your hair.
-Apply mineral oil or olive oil to your scalp.
-Leave it in for an hour or so.
+Apply mineral oil, peanut oil or olive oil to your scalp.
+Leave it in for 1 to 3 hours.
 Then comb or brush your hair and wash it.

 - Apply a medicated cream.
-First try a mild corticosteroid cream on affected areas, keeping it away from the eyes.
+First try a mild corticosteroid cream, foam, ointment or oil (Scalpicin Scalp Itch) on affected areas, keeping it away from the eyes.
 If that doesn't work, try the antifungal cream ketoconazole.

-- Avoid styling products.
+- Don't use styling products.
 Stop using hair sprays, gels and other styling products while you're treating the condition.

-- Avoid skin and hair products that contain alcohol.
+- Don't use skin and hair products that contain alcohol.
 These can cause the disease to flare up.

 - If you have a beard or mustache, shampoo facial hair regularly.
 Seborrheic dermatitis can be worse under mustaches and beards.
-Shampoo with 1 percent ketoconazole daily until your symptoms improve.
-Then switch to shampooing once a week.
+Shampoo with 1% ketoconazole daily until your symptoms improve.
+Then switch to shampooing once a week or once every two weeks.
 Or shaving might ease your symptoms.

 - Gently clean your eyelids.
-If your eyelids show signs of redness or scaling, wash them each night with baby shampoo and wipe away scales with a cotton swab.
-Warm or hot compresses also may help.
+If your eyelids are inflamed or scaly, wash them each night.
+Use a few drops of baby shampoo mixed with two capfuls of warm water.
+Wipe away scales with a cotton swab.
+Warm, damp cloths pressed to your eyelids also may help.

 - Gently wash your baby's scalp.
-If your infant has cradle cap, wash the scalp with nonmedicated baby shampoo once a day.
-Gently loosen the scales with a small, soft-bristled brush before rinsing out the shampoo.
-If scaling persists, first apply mineral oil to the scalp for a couple of hours.
+If your infant has mild cradle cap, wash the scalp with a mild baby shampoo once a day.
+Gently loosen the scales with a cloth or an infant hairbrush before rinsing out the shampoo.
+If scaling persists, first apply mineral oil or olive oil to the scalp for an hour or two.
+Cradle cap usually disappears in a few weeks or months.

 Many alternative therapies, including those listed below, have helped some people manage their seborrheic dermatitis.
-But evidence for their effectiveness isn't conclusive.
-It's always a good idea to check with your doctor before adding any alternative medicines to your self-care routine.
+But evidence for their effectiveness isn't proved.
+It's always a good idea to check with your health care provider before adding any alternative medicines to your self-care routine.

 - Tea tree oil.
-Tea tree oil, either alone or in a shampoo, may be used on the affected area.
-Some studies suggest that tea tree oil may trigger an allergic reaction.
+A shampoo with 5% tea tree oil may be used on the affected area.
+Some studies suggest that tea tree oil can trigger an allergic reaction.

 Preparing for an appointment

-You'll probably first visit your primary care doctor.
-He or she may refer you to a doctor who specializes in skin disorders (dermatologist).
+You'll probably first visit your primary care provider.
+Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).

 Here's some information to help you get ready for your appointment.